audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 		Windows places such as "Open With".
 	* New keyboard command: 'Mix and Render to New Track' (bound to Ctrl+Shift+M).
-	* New keyboard shortcut: "Shift-Return" starts playback when stopped, or performs "Stop and Select" when playing.
+	* New keyboard shortcut: "Shift-A" starts playback when stopped, or performs "Stop and Select" when playing.
 	* Added support for VAMP audio analysis plug-ins.
 	* Solo button solos only one track at a time, and a track cannot be both